cedarwarman/cedarwarman.github.io/index.markdown

     		<img src="/img/cactus_selfie.jpg" alt="Selfie with saguaro cactus">
 		</div>
 		<div class="column is-8">
-			I am an NSF postdoctoral fellow at the University of Arizona where I study plant sexual reproduction in the lab of Dr. Ravishankar Palanivelu.
-Some of my interests include high-throughput phenotyping, computational biology, and data science.
-I work to combine computational methods with basic plant biology to answer fundamental questions about how plant reproduction is affected by envronmental stress.
+			I am a computational biologist working at the intersection of plant science and big data.
+Some of my interests include high-throughput phenotyping, genomics in the cloud, and data science.
+I work to combine computational methods with basic plant biology to answer fundamental questions about how plants grow and multiply in challenging environments.
 		</div>
 	</div>
 </div>